Links may not function; however, this content may be relevant to outdated versions of the product.

 Organizations can employ vertical cluster scale by adding multiple Pega Platform server instances to support production load.
 Determine the number of Pega Platform server instances based on capacity planning and by evaluating operational thresholds.

-For information on supported application server platform versions, see the Platform Support Guide for your version of Pega Platform.
-For more information, see Pega Platform Support Guide Resources.
+For information on supported application server platform versions, see the Platform Support Guide on Pega Community.